How to Find the Perfect Shop Space

 Look for a Buddy

 If you’re having trouble finding a great location or you’re worried about being able to afford one on your own, do a little networking.
 You might be able to find a professional you get along with who would be willing to partner up with you and share the costs.
-This person doesn’t necessarily need to be in the same business as you, as long as you have similar ambitions.
-A hair salon might do well partnering with a makeup artist.
-A barber shop might be able to share a location with a company that makes beard grooming products.
+This person doesn’t necessarily need to be in the as me business as you, as long as you have similar ambitions.
+A hair salon might do well in partnering with a makeup artist.
+A barbershop might be able to share a location with a company that makes beard grooming products.

 Give Yourself Some Room to Grow